 An existing channel crossing the culvert system, which consisted of multiple circular corrugated metal pipes, did not provide adequate hydraulic capacity or have the ability to pass woody debris downstream.
 The existing culverts needed replacement, and the client requested a box culvert to improve hydraulic capacity through the channel.
 Existing channel banks downstream of the culvert crossing were eroding due to lack of riprap and exposure to the elements over many years.
 The native soils are highly erodible, which was evident in multiple areas of the storm water channel.

 This project included water resource engineering, streambank stabilization and Corps of Engineers environmental permitting.

-The newly constructed culvert and riprap lined channel banks have provided the facility adequate hydraulic capacity in the storm water channel to handle normal seasonal flows through the creek.
+The culvert and riprap lined channel banks have provided the facility adequate hydraulic capacity in the storm water channel to handle normal seasonal flows through the creek.
 The riprap lining has provided protection from erosive events, and the new culvert provides additional flow area for woody debris to pass through the channel without being held up at the crossing.